-Complying With the BrokerCheck Link Requirements in Rule 2210
+Complying with the BrokerCheck Reference and Link Requirements in FINRA Rule 2210

 To help firms satisfy the requirements, FINRA is providing optional tools and resources, as well as guidelines for using the BrokerCheck logo.
 These optional tools and resources include: